cakephp/docs/en/installation/url-rewriting.rst

     </configuration>

-Once the web.config file is created with the correct IIS-friendly rewrite rules, CakePHP's links, CSS, js, and rerouting should work correctly.
+Once the web.config file is created with the correct IIS-friendly rewrite rules, CakePHP's links, CSS, JavaScipt, and rerouting should work correctly.

 I don't / can't use URL rewriting